Songs of Emmanuel Chabrier: Full-time composer

 Sommation irrespectueuse – « Rire, étant si jolie, c'est mal » (Disrespectful address : "Laughter, being so pretty, is wrong") (1880) – words by Victor Hugo (Sommation irrespectueuse, VIII. of L'éternel petit roman, VI. from Les Chansons des Rues et des Bois, 1865).
 This dark song was composed in August 1880 when the Chabriers were on holiday at Saint-Pair-sur-Mer; another poem from the same Hugo collection at the same time inspired Idylle, the sixth Pièces pittoresques.
 The song was premiered at the Société Nationale de Musique on 9 April 1881 by Léon Melchissédec, like Chabrier from Auvergne.
 Modal colouration is present again, though Delage contends that Chabrier's use of modes differs from his younger friend Fauré, in coming from "popular music imbibed in childhood, rather than through formal study of 16th century music".
 Howat remarks that this song, with echoes of Mussorgsky (specifically "In the corner", no.2 from The Nursery), is probably the earliest example of the assimilation of contemporary Russian musical syntax into French music, and which Chabrier would have been exposed to only via scores, as Mussorgsky's songs were not heard in Paris until the mid 1890s.
 Johnson adds that the verses 16 to 18 are "set to some of the most frantic music in all Chabrier".
 In the film Rien de personnel (2009, Gokalp) Sommation Irrespectueuse appears in each segment, sung by Pascal Greggory as Muller.

 Credo d'amour – « Je crois aux choses éternelles » (Love creed : "I believe in things eternal") (1883) – words by Armand Silvestre ('Credo' from La chanson des heures, 1878).
 A few years previously Chabrier had begun work with Silvestre on Le Sabbat, a two-act opéra comique, which was not completed.
 The words reflect the composer's regular praise of the female sex.
-It is dedicated to Mme Enoch, wife of one of his publishers.
+It is dedicated to Madame Enoch, wife of one of his publishers.

 "España" – « À Séville, séjour où les roses » ("In Seville, where the roses bloom") (1883) – the words by Eugène Adenis were written to fit the most famous work by Chabrier, his orchestral rhapsody of 1883, one of several arrangements of the work.

 Tes yeux bleus (1883) – words by Maurice Rollinat (from Les névroses, 1883).

 The song is about the pleasures of sensual enjoyment.
 With words by a close colleague, Chabrier seems here to have absorbed the musical language of the love duets from Tristan und Isolde, which he had seen and heard in Munich in 1880.
 The song was first heard in public in 1887 at the Société Nationale.
 Although Wagnerian techniques abound – unorthodox scales and cadences, rhythmic ambiguities between 3/4 and 6/8 – Chabrier retains his own voice.
 The manuscript carries a sub-title romance, implying the old French form, which is highlighted by use of the title words as a refrain.
 Howat sees a precedent here for the Adagio assai second movement of Ravel's G major concerto « with its undercurrent of 6/8 across its slow 3/4 metre ».